SIGPLAN/SIGPLAN.github.io/Awards/Educator.md

 title: "Distinguished Educator Award"
 ---

-Given by ACM SIGPLAN to recognize educators who contribute to the Programming Languages Community.
+Given by ACM SIGPLAN to recognize distinguished educational contributions to the Programming Languages Community.
 The award recognizes contributions to ACM SIGPLAN, its conferences, publications, or its local activities.
-The award includes a prize of $2,500.
+The award includes a prize of
+$2,500.

 We define contributions in the broadest sense.
 In particular we wish to recognize: